Meet the team behind our academy

 She has been working as a physiotherapist in Ferrara for 13 years.
 Science disseminator and curator of the Fisiocamera YouTube channel.

-Together with Marga Gooren, Mila wrote the book Hart voor de dokter, met zelfcompassie aan het werk in 2020 (will be publishes in English soon) and together they are teaching selfcompassion and mindfulness to doctors and other healthcare workers.
+Together with Marga Gooren, Mila wrote the book Heart tor the Doctor, working with self-compassion in 2020 and together they are teaching self-compassion and mindfulness to doctors and other healthcare workers.

-Mila is founder of the Self Compassion Academy and De Mindfulness Academie and lead teacher of the mindfulness and self-compassion teacher training.
-The Self Compassion Academy is the European partner of the Center for Mindful Self-Compassion in San Diego, U.S.A .
+Mila is founder of the Self Compassion Academy and De Mindfulness Academie and Lead Teacher of the mindfulness and self-compassion teacher training.
+The Self Compassion Academy is the European partner of the Center for Mindful Self-Compassion (San Diego, U.S.A).

-‘After so many years of teaching mindfulness and self compassion I still teach with a lot of passion and pleasure.
+Mila: ‘After so many years of teaching mindfulness and self-compassion, I still teach with a lot of passion and pleasure.
 Passing on mindfulness and self-compassion is something I do with my heart and soul.
-I truly believe that compassion is a force that can change the world!’
+I truly believe that compassion is a force that can change the world.’

 Rob Brandsma is the developer of the Mindfulness Trainer Course and still enjoys teaching the course.
 He is particularly interested in harnessing mindfulness and compassion in the many domains of everyday life and, in particular, healthcare.